 We have built a worldwide reputation for our dental implant services, led by Vladimir Nikitin and George Paolinelis.
 Dental implants can replace any number of teeth, from a single tooth to a complete set.
 Patients like them because they are comfortable, stable and allow for easy chewing.

-It’s an intemperate process that affects the hard and soft tissues that surround the implant.
+This is an intemperate process that affects the hard and soft tissues that surround the implant.
 The symptoms of this disease are associated with bleeding on probing, loss of supporting bones and suppuration at times.

 A conventional bridge is a natural-looking false tooth that replaces a missing tooth and ‘bridges’ the space between two teeth.
-So unlike dentures, bridges are fixed and cannot be taken out of your mouth.
+Unlike dentures, bridges are fixed and cannot be taken out of your mouth.
 An adhesive bridge is the best solution when the adjacent teeth are healthy.
 Since it is glued to the back of the teeth, a crown does not need to be put over the entire tooth.

 Veneers improve the shape, shade or position of your teeth.
 Veneers are very thin laminates of tooth-coloured porcelain, ceramic or special composite resin.
 Before constructing veneers, we will help you to choose the smile you want.